mlswg/mls-protocol/draft-ietf-mls-protocol.md

 originating outside the group are identified by a `preconfigured` or `new_member` SenderType in MLSPlaintext.

+ReInit proposals can also be sent to the group by a `preconfigured` sender, for example to enforce a changed policy regarding MLS version or ciphersuite.

 The `new_member` SenderType is used for clients proposing that they themselves be added.
 For this ID type the sender value MUST be zero and the Proposal type MUST be Add.
 The MLSPlaintext MUST be signed with the private key corresponding